RahulJanagouda/StatusStories/README.md

 ## Install
-#1 Add the below in your root build.gradle at the end of repositories:
+#1 Add the below lines in your root build.gradle.
 This library is using glide internally to download and cache the images.

 ```groovy
 	allprojects {